Enterprise AI Vendor Evaluation: Designing Structured Scorecards

 A vendor evaluation scorecard is used to compare vendors on the shortlist, not to build the shortlist.
 The shortlisting process comes first, and it operates differently.

-The shortlisting criteria should be defined before the market is engaged.
-Defining what the organisation requires before engaging vendors is the step that makes shortlisting meaningful.
+Shortlisting criteria are typically defined before the market is engaged.
+Defining what the organisation is seeking before engaging vendors is the step that makes shortlisting meaningful.
 Shortlisting against undefined requirements is not a filter.
 It is a selection process in disguise.

 Typically, three to five vendors make the shortlist.
 Fewer than three provides insufficient comparison.
 More than five creates evaluation overhead that reduces the quality of assessment each vendor receives.